KohaILS/koha-manual-zh-cn/source/circulationpreferences.rst

 Description:

 -  This preference controls whether specific external resources will be searched prior to a request being placed.
-The resources searched are managed by plugins.
-The user can click on a link to a relevant resource if one is found or proceed with the ILL request.
-If no results are found the ILL is completed in the usual way.
+The resources available are installed using plugins.
+These can be located on the Koha plugins wiki page at https://wiki.koha-community.org/wiki/Koha_plugins.
+   Currently there are plugins for EDS (Ebsco Discovery Service), Z39.50 and Unpaywall.
+   When a patron submits an ILL request the item metadata in the form is used to search the external resource.
+   The patron can then click on the title links in the displayed results.
+If they find the item they were requesting the request can be abandoned.
+If not, the patron can continue with the request in the normal way.

 .. _illdefaultstaffemail-label: